mnentwig/forthytwo/README.md

 The mySource.lst output provides a human-readable description of the generated output.

-### Note on whitespace and comments
+### Note on whitespace characters (space, tab, newline)
-j1comp uses compound keywords such as >>>var:myVariable=1234<<< that may not contain whitespace characters for formatting.
+* forthytwo makes heavy use of compound keywords such as >>>var:myVariable=1234<<< that may _not_ contain whitespace characters for formatting.

-Filenames may contain space characters (use the exact operating system file name without "escaping" spaces).
+* Filenames in >>>#include(...)<<< _may_ contain space characters (use the exact operating system file name without "escaping" spaces).

-There are no special rules for punctuation characters, e.g. >>>;<<< is no different from any other token and therefore must be separated by whitespace
+* There are no special rules for punctuation characters, e.g. >>>;<<< is no different from any other token and therefore must be separated by whitespace
+* In code, whitespace characters serve no other role than token separation

 ### Note on symbol names
 Any character sequence free of whitespaces that fails to parse as a number may be used as symbol.
 A symbol may be used only for one purpose (macro, code label, data label) at a time.
 Redefining any symbol (built-in and user) is not possible and leads to an error.
+Lower- and mixed case variants of built-in ALL-CAPS words are forbidden.

 ### Note on library.symbol naming scheme in the included libraries
 The dot-separated hierarchical naming scheme (e.g. >>>core.drop<<< is an arbitrary coding convention to improve readibility and avoid name clashes.
 The dot itself has no special meaning to the compiler.